We offer landscape design in San Antonio and we have been landscaping San Antonio for over 25 years with hundereds of satisfied customers.

 All of these trees will flower better in full sun.
 The Texas Redbud is the most shade tolerant out of the bunch.
 The Mountain Laurel makes the best evergreen shrub and can grow in sun or part-shade but will bloom better with full sun.

 If you are looking for large leaves after the flowers fade then a Redbud is a good choice.
-Because of its awesome bloom when we long for winter to be over and spring to arrive, and because of its attractive leaves, toughness and fast growth rate, Texas Redbud tops our list at # 1.
+Because of its awesome pink flowers, when we long for winter to be over, and because of its attractive leaves, toughness and fast growth rate, Texas Redbud tops our list of the "Top Ten Small Ornamental Trees at # 1.

 1.Texas Red Bud